Prepare for a unique weekend getaway aboard the Amtrak Berkshire Flyer; I look forward to the official 2025 information.

 Bikes

-Carry-On/Trainside bicycles: you can bring up to 50 lbs.
+Carry-on/Trainside bicycles: You can bring up to 50 lbs.
 Standard bicycle sizes apply.
-Maximum tire width: 2”.
+The maximum tire width is 2”.
 Check the link for details; bike service may not be available at all stations.

 Pets

 Amtrak allows dogs and cats up to 20 pounds (combined weight of pet and carrier) for trips up to seven hours.
-Spots may be limited and make sure you read the Amtrak pet policy before booking,
+Spots may be limited, so be sure to read Amtrak’s pet policy before booking.

 If you have a service or comfort animal, read the Amtrak service animal policy before booking.